-- The traditional visa, or Moscow visa, is not exclusive to Moscow, but rather is for the entire Russian territory and can only be applied for in-person at the embassy.
+- The traditional visa, or Moscow visa, which is not exclusive to Moscow.
+It is valid for the entire Russian territory and can only be applied for in-person at the embassy.

 - The online visa is currently only valid for the regions of St. Petersburg, the Far East Federal District and the Kaliningrad Oblast region.
-This is provided that the maximum stay does not exceed 8 days, and that the reason for the visit is business, tourism or humanitarian work.
-If you intend to travel to one of these 3 regions for a period longer than 8 days, you will need to apply for a traditional visa.
+This is for trips that do not exceed 8 days, and only if the reason to travel to the country is for business, tourism or humanitarian work.
+If you intend to travel to one of these 3 regions for more than 8 days, you will need to apply for a traditional visa.